Last Updated on January 12, 2023

 - Steer clear of abbreviations and acronyms

-- Break it up in three parts: Jobtile and Experience PLUS technical skills and wow factors PLUS credentials and certifications
+- Break it up into three parts: Job tile and Experience PLUS technical skills and wow factors PLUS credentials and certifications

-Well tenured Machine Operator with six years industrial experience in the mining and minerals environments operating, monitoring and troubleshooting PLC machinery and equipment.
+Well-tenured Machine Operator with six years of industrial experience in the mining and minerals environments operating, monitoring, and troubleshooting PLC machinery and equipment.
 Holds a 100% safety and zero machine malfunctioning record for the last six months.
 Certified as a CNC Technician.

-Enthusiastic Apprentice Machine Operator with six months experience as an in-service trainee at a specialty chemical plant.
-Well versed in theoretical and practical fundamentals of raw materials selection and combining compounds per process specifications and precision measurement machining.
+Enthusiastic Apprentice Machine Operator with six months of experience as an in-service trainee at a specialty chemical plant.
+Well-versed in theoretical and practical fundamentals of raw materials selection and combining compounds per process specifications and precision measurement machining.
 Currently completing a Roll Form Operator trade certification.

 What to Highlight in a Machine Operator Resume